so123789/Spotify-Dashboard/README.md

 # Features
 •	Top Tracks and Artists: Visualize the most popular tracks and artists over a selected period.<br>
-•	Metrics: Includes the average streaming data for Spotify, along with numerical insights such as the total number of artists, total number of tracks, and the count of Spotify playlists.
+•	Metrics: Includes the average streaming data for Spotify, along with numerical insights such as the total number of artists, total number of tracks, and the count of Spotify playlists. <br>
-•	Track Attributes: Analysis of various attributes such as danceability, energy, and tempo of tracks.
+•	Track Attributes: Analysis of various attributes such as danceability, energy, and tempo of tracks. <br>
-•	Artist Track Analysis by Stream: Analyse tracks by artists based on streaming data.
+•	Artist Track Analysis by Stream: Analyse tracks by artists based on streaming data.<br>
-•	Keys by Streams: Visualize tracks categorized by key and their corresponding streams.
+•	Keys by Streams: Visualize tracks categorized by key and their corresponding streams. <br>
-•	Tracks Based on Charts: Display tracks that have appeared on various charts.
+•	Tracks Based on Charts: Display tracks that have appeared on various charts. <br>
-•	Tracks Released by Year: Breakdown of tracks by their release year.
+•	Tracks Released by Year: Breakdown of tracks by their release year. <br>
 •	Top 10 Tracks/Artists: Display the top 10 tracks or artists based on selected parameters.

 # Dataset